 Delta Sky Club

-In the waiting area with the seats, travelers will see seats with Social Distancing stickers where they are spaced out to help increase social distancing; however, if you are sitting with your family or immediate friends, you may still sit next to them.
+In the waiting area with the seats, travelers will see seats with Social Distancing stickers where they are spaced out to help increase social distancing; however, you may still sit next to them if you are sitting with your family or immediate friends.

-To reduce the number of people standing around in close proximity to each other, Delta has changed their boarding process to begin boarding from the back of the plane forward in groups of 10 at a time and not utilizing the boarding zones.
-However, if you are seated in First Class, Delta One, or a Diamond Medallion, you may board at any time you wish during the boarding process.
+To reduce the number of people standing around close to each other, Delta has changed its boarding process to begin boarding from the back of the plane forward in groups of 10 and not utilizing the boarding zones.
+However, if you are seated in First Class, Delta One, or a Diamond Medallion, you may board whenever you wish during the boarding process.

 Upon entering the jetbridge, travelers will see social distancing markers to let travelers know where to stand.
 Enforcing the concept of social distancing

-Delta is currently blocking all middle seats unless if passengers specifically request to sit together in the middle seat such as for families and etc. All Delta planes are currently being flown at 60% occupancy leaving some extra rows in the back of the plane empty for guests who may have a medical need to not wear a mask have a safe area to sit away for guests who are able to physically wear a mask.
+Delta is currently blocking all middle seats unless passengers specifically request to sit together in the middle seat, such as families.
+All Delta planes are currently being flown at 60% occupancy, leaving some extra rows in the back of the plane empty for guests who may have a medical need not to wear a mask have a safe area to sit away for guests who can physically wear a mask.

 All planes are sanitized during their stay in the airports, and there is no better way to learn how the aircraft is sanitized than from Juan, one of the specialists who sanitizes the aircraft after each flight.

 As of today, August 6, 2020, in-flight meals and beverage services are suspended for the basic economy and main cabin.
-All passengers will receive a hand sanitizer packets and a bottle of water upon boarding.
-First Class and Comfort + will continue to receive complimentary beer and wine, First Class will receive a complimentary Flight Fuel Boxes, and Delta One flights overseas will receive a full meal.
+First Class and Comfort + will continue to receive complimentary beer and wine, First Class will receive complimentary Flight Fuel Boxes, and Delta One flights overseas will receive a full meal.
+All passengers will receive hand sanitizer packets and a bottle of water upon boarding.

 What if I cannot wear a mask?

 Delta has thought about it all!
 We all know that medical conditions may exist that may not be fully visible that prevents you from wearing a mask.
-In an effort to ensure that guests who have a medical necessity to not wear a mask; delta has initiated a Clearance-to-Fly protocol in the airport where a complimentary virtual medical consultation will be provided by a medical doctor facilitated by a Delta Check in Agent to ensure the traveler has a true medical necessity to not wear a mask.
-If the medical doctor in the virtual consultation is not able to determine a medical necessity to not wear a mask; the passenger will have the option of wearing a mask or a refund of their ticket.
+To ensure that guests who have a medical necessity do not wear a mask; delta has initiated a Clearance-to-Fly protocol in the airport where a complimentary virtual medical consultation will be provided by a medical doctor facilitated by a Delta Check-in Agent to ensure the traveler has a true medical necessity not to wear a mask.
+If the medical doctor in the virtual consultation cannot determine a medical necessity not to wear a mask, the passenger will have the option of wearing a mask or a refund of their ticket.
 A Clearance-To-Fly is required for each trip.